lpmatos/habbo-auto-click/README.md

   - [Python](https://www.python.org/)
   - [Makefile](https://www.gnu.org/software/make/manual/make.html)

+- Python Packages
+  - coloredlogs==14.0
+  - python-json-logger==0.1.11
+  - pyfiglet==0.7
+  - termcolor==1.1.0
+  - colorama==0.4.3
+  - PyAutoGUI==0.9.50
+  - keyboard==0.13.5
+  - win10toast==0.9

 ## How to use it?

 1. Place your mouse where you want to auto-click.
 2. Press x.
 3. Profit.

-Press CTRL + C once again to stop it.
+Press CTRL + C to stop it.

 ## Description

 Why do boring task, when u can auto click?
 This is a simple Python script that perform a auto-click in your screen.
-Basically we perform this task in an infinite loop, until there is some intervention.

 ![Alt text](docs/images/CODE.PNG?raw=true "Code")